Murder of Erika Hill: Background

-Erika Hill was born in 1992, and lived with her adoptive mother, Taylin Hill (also known as "Minnie" and "Marie") in Fitchburg, Wisconsin.
-Taylin Hill was a cousin of Erika's biological mother, who had a history of substance abuse and relinquished custody of her daughter.
-The biological mother died in 2009.
+Erika Hill was born in 1992 and lived with her adoptive mother, Taylin Hill (also known as "Minnie" and "Marie") in Fitchburg, Wisconsin.
+Taylin Hill was cousin to Erika's biological mother, Theresa Spiva.
+Theresa had a history of substance abuse and was compelled to relinquish custody of her daughter.
+Theresa Spiva died in 2009.

 Erika endured abuse from her adoptive mother, who had also abused the other children in her care, nearly on a daily basis over a period of years.
 Investigations of Taylin Hill's abuse allegations had previously been conducted in the years between 2000 and 2005, the last halting after authorities were unable to contact Taylin.

 Death

 After enduring long term abuse and starvation, Erika died in February 2007.
 Taylin reportedly called her sister and daughter at their jobs and asked them to come to the home, where she showed them Erika's body in the bathroom.
 The next day, Taylin coerced them and other members of the household into taking the body to the basement and placing it in a freezer.
 Erika had been beaten and asphyxiated with a cloth that was later found over her mouth.
 Erika had also been stabbed and beaten.
 Some of her teeth were broken in an effort to hinder identification.
 Taylin also redressed the body in "cheap" clothing.
 The Hill family later drove the body to Chicago to dispose of it, where Taylin burned the body underneath an overpass and the family drove home, only to return and relocate the body due to Taylin's fear of an "elderly person having a heart attack" upon finding the remains and subsequently drove the body to Gary, Indiana.
 Many of the children in her care feared speaking out due to threatened retaliation and one denied Taylin's alleged abuse.

-When others would inquire the whereabouts of Erika after she disappeared, Taylin reportedly claimed she had returned to her hometown of Joliet, Illinois, where she had previously been cared for by her great aunt, who died in 2001.
+When others would inquire the whereabouts of Erika after she disappeared, Taylin reportedly claimed she had returned to her hometown of Joliet, Illinois, where she had previously been cared for by her great-aunt, who died in 2001.